 In addition to traffic collisions involving buses, passenger cars and motorcycles, all of which carry commuters to and from their jobs in the Owings Mills and Baltimore County area, commuters on foot walking from their vehicle, a bus stop or a train station can often times become victims of a traffic-related injury accident.
-The legal team at Lebowitz & Mzhen, LLC, knows that nobody expects to become a roadway accident statistic when they leave their home in the morning, which is why we place great importance on helping these individuals and their families recover damages following a serious injury accident.
+The legal team at Lebowitz & Mzhen Personal Injury Lawyers, knows that nobody expects to become a roadway accident statistic when they leave their home in the morning, which is why we place great importance on helping these individuals and their families recover damages following a serious injury accident.

 In the case of pedestrian accidents, the most frequent cause is usually some kind of driver distraction.
 With the multiple devices fighting for people’s attention in cars these days, it is not surprising that one or more distractions can be factors in a serious car-pedestrian collision.
 Talking or texting on a cellphone, fiddling with car audio controls, paying too much attention to a GPS navigation and not enough on the road — even eating food or applying makeup — can pull a motorist’s attention away from the task at hand just long enough to cause a bad crash.